Steps and Timeline of the Eviction Process in Florida [2020 Updates]

 - Sheriff Executes Writ of Possession.
 [5-7 Days]

-The Federal Cares Act, which prohibits evictions for federally backed mortgages expires July 25.
-Tenants in Florida have to deposit overdue rent before fighting an eviction so it’s unclear how this works with the Cares Act.
+The Federal Cares Act, which prohibits evictions for federally insured mortgages expires July 25.

 Step 1: Serve a Notice